Microscopic close-up of spider mites (Acari)

 3. Use superior horticultural oil sprays.
 Highly refined oils sold as superior or horticultural oils are also very effective in controlling mites.
 The oil suffocates the mites.
 Unlike dormant oils, these oils are highly refined and under proper conditions, can be applied to plants in foliage without damage.
 Follow label directions to avoid damage to some plants that may be sensitive.
 Superior oils are also considered nontoxic and are less harmful to beneficial insects.
 When spraying indoors, protect surfaces that may be damaged by an oil residue.

 5. To limit future problems, inspect plants regularly.
 With regular inspection, pest problems can be caught when just beginning and control is easier.
-It is also recommended to isolate newly acquired plants for 2–3 weeks to limit introducing pests indoors.
+It is also recommended that newly acquired indoor plants be isolated for 2–3 weeks to limit the introduction of pests indoors.
 Bringing plants indoors in the fall is another way of introducing mites indoors.

 Organic Strategies